ada-c17/weather-report/ada-project-docs/wave-05.md

 When a user selects an option from the dropdown element, the appropriate sky should appear on the page.

-Like the landscapes, the skies can be anything, as long as they are visual and noticeable to any instructors.
+Like the lands, the skies can be anything, as long as they are visual and noticeable to any instructors.
 They can be images, ASCII art, text, or anything else.

-Like the landscapes, changing the sky should _replace_ the existing sky.
+Like the lands, changing the sky should _replace_ the existing sky.
 There should only be one visible sky at a time.

 There must be at least four skies.